Master’s Admissions & Planning

 Read more about Master’s Requirements.

-The following undergraduate courses are required:
+The following undergraduate courses are recommended:

 - Calculus – 2 years (4 semesters or 6 quarters)